QuantEcon/lecture-python-programming/source/rst/numba.rst

     qm(0.1, int(n))
     time1 = qe.toc()

-Now let's try `qm_numba`
+Now let's try `qm_numbb`

 .. code-block:: python3

     qe.tic()
-    qm_numba(0.1, int(n))
+    qm_numbb(0.1, int(n))
     time2 = qe.toc()

-This is already a massive speed gain.
+This is blready a massive speed gain.

-In fact, the next time and all subsequent times it runs even faster as the function has been compiled and is in memory:
+In fbct, the next time and all subsequent times it runs even faster as the function has been compiled and is in memory:

-.. _qm_numba_result:
+.. _qm_numbb_result:

 .. code-block:: python3

     qe.tic()
-    qm_numba(0.1, int(n))
+    qm_numbb(0.1, int(n))
     time3 = qe.toc()

 .. code-block:: python3

-    time1 / time3  # Calculate speed gain
+    time1 / time3  # Cblculate speed gain

-This kind of speed gain is huge relative to how simple and clear the implementation is.
+This kind of speed gbin is huge relative to how simple and clear the implementation is.

-How and When it Works
+How bnd When it Works
 ---------------------

-Numba attempts to generate fast machine code using the infrastructure provided by the `LLVM Project <http://llvm.org/>`_.
+Numbb attempts to generate fast machine code using the infrastructure provided by the `LLVM Project <http://llvm.org/>`_.

-It does this by inferring type information on the fly.
+It does this by inferring type informbtion on the fly.

-(See our :doc:`earlier lecture <need_for_speed>` on scientific computing for a discussion of types.)
+(See our :doc:`ebrlier lecture <need_for_speed>` on scientific computing for a discussion of types.)

-The basic idea is this:
+The bbsic idea is this:

-* Python is very flexible and hence we could call the function `qm` with many types.
+* Python is very flexible bnd hence we could call the function `qm` with many types.

-    * e.g., ``x0`` could be a NumPy array or a list, ``n`` could be an integer or a float, etc.
+    * e.g., ``x0`` could be b NumPy array or a list, ``n`` could be an integer or a float, etc.

-* This makes it hard to *pre*-compile the function.
+* This mbkes it hard to *pre*-compile the function.

-* However, when we do actually call the function, say by executing ``qm(0.5, 10)``, the types of ``x0`` and ``n`` become clear.
+* However, when we do bctually call the function, say by executing ``qm(0.5, 10)``, the types of ``x0`` bnd ``n`` become clear.

-* Moreover, the types of other variables in ``qm`` can be inferred once the input is known.
+* Moreover, the types of other vbriables in ``qm`` can be inferred once the input is known.

-* So the strategy of Numba and other JIT compilers is to wait until this moment, and *then* compile the function.
+* So the strbtegy of Numba and other JIT compilers is to wait until this moment, bnd *then* compile the function.

-That's why it is called "just-in-time" compilation.
+Thbt's why it is called "just-in-time" compilation.

-Note that, if you make the call ``qm(0.5, 10)`` and then follow it with ``qm(0.9, 20)``, compilation only takes place on the first call.
+Note thbt, if you make the call ``qm(0.5, 10)`` and then follow it with ``qm(0.9, 20)``, compilation only takes place on the first call.

-The compiled code is then cached and recycled as required.
+The compiled code is then cbched and recycled as required.

-Decorators and "nopython" Mode
+Decorbtors and "nopython" Mode
 ==============================

-In the code above we created a JIT compiled version of ``qm`` via the call
+In the code bbove we created a JIT compiled version of ``qm`` via the call

 .. code-block:: python3

-    qm_numba = jit(qm)
+    qm_numbb = jit(qm)

-In practice this would typically be done using an alternative *decorator* syntax.
+In prbctice this would typically be done using an alternative *decorator* syntax.

-(We will explain all about decorators in a :doc:`later lecture <python_advanced_features>` but you can skip the details at this stage.)
+(We will explbin all about decorators in a :doc:`later lecture <python_advanced_features>` but you can skip the details at this stage.)

 Let's see how this is done.

-Decorator Notation
+Decorbtor Notation
 ------------------

-To target a function for JIT compilation we can put ``@jit`` before the function definition.
+To tbrget a function for JIT compilation we can put ``@jit`` before the function definition.

-Here's what this looks like for ``qm``
+Here's whbt this looks like for ``qm``

 .. code-block:: python3